 Protect Patient Data

-• “Probably the best place to start is really to do a risk assessment,” says Kam.
-“It needs to be front and center as the starting place to help decide and prioritize where—for the most part—a very limited IT security budget might be allocated.
+“Probably the best place to start is really to do a risk assessment,” says Kam.
+It needs to be front and center as the starting point to help decide and prioritize where, for the most part, a minimal IT security budget might be allocated.
 What the risk assessment will do is identify those assets and systems where PHI lives.”
-He sees this as an inventory of where an organization’s patient information exists, not only internally in a hospital or clinic, but also with external business associates and partners that are involved in managing that data.
+He views this as an inventory of where an organization’s patient information is stored, not only internally within a hospital or clinic but also with external business associates and partners involved in managing that data.

-• Specifically, the PHI Protection Network recommends 10 steps necessary to protect patient data:
+Specifically, the PHI Protection Network recommends 10 steps necessary to protect patient data:

-1. Demand organizational leadership engagement.
-Workforce training and safeguards alone will not be effective.
+Demand organizational leadership engagement.
+Workforce training and safeguards alone will not be practical.
 Organizational leadership must embrace and champion compliance as it would any other component of the organization’s value chain.
 Leadership must visibly and actively foster a culture of compliance throughout the organization by setting expectations and holding all workforce members accountable to the same standards.

-1. Find and identify your data.
+Find and identify your data.
 Organizations need to know where their data lives, where it travels, and in what form (encrypted, identified, de-identified, etc.).

-1. Instill a culture of security.
+Instill a culture of security.
 Every employee is a guardian of the customer’s data.

 While criminal attacks are often referred to as cyber-attacks, they can also include malicious insider threats, according to Kam.